6 Reasons Why You Should Go to Botswana, Again & Again

 Botswana was rolling out the red carpet for me all the way to the horizon.
 It was woven out of swamps and streams and fractured by a hundred million hippo paths.
 It was speckled with the exposed backs of elephants, marching in slow motion, and long shadows that betrayed giraffes.
 I was seeing big game before the rattling aircraft had even hit the ground.

 A lot of people choose Botswana for their first safari.
 And they should: This place is packed with the big animals that travelers come to see.
 Plus it’s accessible, and peaceful, and there are even toilets that flush at some of the airstrips.

 But this wasn’t my first safari.
 And while I’m embarrassed to say it now, everything had gone so smoothly—planes running on schedule, friendly immigration officers—that as we descended toward the airstrip, I felt an egocentric anxiety that Botswana wouldn’t deliver the gutsy Africa experience I craved.

 Happily, Botswana took that anxiety and tossed it aside.
 From the moment I was released from the aircraft into the crackling-dry air, I was surprised and delighted by its wildness.

-Botswana bestowed numerous lessons during my trip, and all of them helped me realize that this place richly merits first, second, and fifteenth visits.
+Botswana bestowed numerous lessons during my safari trip, and all of them helped me realize that this place richly merits first, second, and fifteenth visits.
 Here are six of my most memorable revelations.

 1. Listen to the Animals